JacobMillward/Coldflame-Engine/README.md

 This is a component-driven engine written in C#.
 It isn't yet completed, so use at your own risk.

-Based off of:

-[SFML.NET](http://www.sfml-dev.org/download/sfml.net/) - .NET bindings to SFML
+Based off of [SFML.NET](http://www.sfml-dev.org/download/sfml.net/) - .NET bindings to SFML

-[EntitySystem](https://github.com/JacobMillward/EntitySystem/) - My previous experiment in Java
+Comes with an example project to show you how to use the current features of the library.